Vetstor/interview-2025/README.md

 4. Final chat (CEO, ~20m)

 ## The Assignment (2 parts)
 We simulate a realistic product request.
-The goal is clear; the details are up to you.
+The product goal is clear; the details are up to you.
 We value clarity, simplicity, and execution.

-### Part 1 — Planning (tickets/spec)
+### Part 1 — Planning (tickets breakdown)
-- Product asks for extracting and saving data from health records: vaccinations and castration.
+- Product manager asks for extracting and saving data from existing provided health records: vaccinations and castration.
+We need to save the extracted data for later usage and display them in the React app.
+Build extraction pipeline which will work on many different health records, latin words and doctor shortcuts.
+Pipeline will save data in place and structure of your choice.
+Then Build a React + TypeScript app with basic UI reading from your data store.
 - You have read‑only access to a Supabase Postgres database (details below).
-- Your task: write clear, developer‑ready tickets to extract data, save them for later usage and display them in the React app.
+- Your task: Help product manager break down the problem to multiple tickets.
+Just titles, maybe short description.
-- Deliver your tickets in `Task_1_result.md`.
+- Deliver your ticket stubs in `Task_1_result.md`.

 Note: Part 1 includes both vaccinations and castration.
 In Part 2 you will implement vaccinations only.

 ### Part 2 — Implementation (vaccinations only)
-Build extraction pipeline which will work on many different health records, latin words and doctor shortcuts.
-Pipeline will save data in place and structure of your choice.
-Then Build a React + TypeScript app with basic UI reading from your data store.

 1. A list page: show animal IDs with the latest vaccination date (each item links to the detail page).
 2. A detail page: show all vaccinations for a given animal.